 In school, they excelled in academics and sports…both were high school scholars, and recipients of the (U.S.) Presidential Awards for Outstanding Academic Excellence during each of the terms of Presidents Bush and Obama.
 They were the youngest high school varsity basketball players before they shifted their focus on tennis where they would be undefeated in their high school tennis careers, winning the Grand Prix doubles champions in the state of California.
 They also played Pop Warner football.
 They were featured on ABS/ TFC Channel as Filipino Champions.
 On GMA Power ng Pinoy they were the youngest FilAm Difference Makers on a list that included Dado Banato and Cheryl Burke (dancing with the stars).
 Both boys received full scholarships to the University of California at Berkeley (CAL).

-They were international fashion and commercial models under their mentor, Charleston Pierce (in San Francisco), both standing above 6 feet tall.
+Both standing above 6 feet tall, they were international fashion and commercial models under their mentor, Charleston Pierce (in San Francisco).

 With their latest album, Can’t Stop, all of the songs were written by the twins in English (except for one Tagalog song).
 Favorites include the carrier single, Can’t Stop, as well as Heart of Gold, and Wanna Be Yours.

-Jesse and Christian are almost totally focused on singing but also find time for sports, building computer apps, and working at the Cup of Faith.
+Jesse and Christian are focused on singing but also find time for sports, building computer apps, and working at the Cup of Faith.

 Teaming up with EDSA Shangrila, they run a tennis training program along with their dad, Tarny, called the Perkins Twins Tennis Academy at the hotel’s two tennis courts (where the IPTL players practiced).